 Tagging Your Videos

 Before someone can click on your video, they need to find it.
 Tags are keywords attached to your videos that allow viewers to search for them.
-However, with so many videos, using so many tags, it can be a struggle to find what tags would give you the best results.
+However, with so many gaming videos and using so many tags, it can be a struggle to find which tags would give you the best results.

-The best advice is to make the first tag the most important and relevant to your video and then add the rest based on the order of importance.
-For example, if you’re streaming “Castlevania: Curse of Darkness” on Twitch, “Castlevania” would work as your first tag, followed by “Curse of Darkness”.
-Tags should never be over four words long.
+The best advice is to make the first tag the most important and relevant to your video, and then add the rest based on the order of importance.

 Video Length